davidmogar/quizzer-hack/README.md

 - `-t <arg>`: Validate assessments in a tests file.

 As an example, the arguments `-q questions.json -a answers.json -o xml -s` will generate grades and statistics for the given assessment data and will show the result as xml files in the standard output.

+###Dependencies
+Quizzer require the HHVM virtual machine and a web server configured with FastCGI.

 ##Web service